 Warranty Deed

 Warranty deeds offer comprehensive protection for the grantee by providing full assurances against title defects.
 In a warranty deed, the grantor guarantees a clear title free of encumbrances.
-This includes protection against past property claims, ensuring the grantee’s ownership rights are secure.
+This includes protection against past property claims and ensuring the grantee’s ownership rights are secure.
 Use cases for warranty deeds involve significant real estate purchases and transactions where title assurance is vital.
 This deed type often features in scenarios where the buyer requires full protection against unforeseen title issues.

 Special Warranty Deed

 Special warranty deeds provide limited assurances and focus on title issues that arose during the grantor’s ownership period.
 Unlike warranty deeds, they do not cover title problems predating the grantor’s acquisition of the property.
-This deed type suits transactions where some title protection is desired but the parties agree on limited assurances.
+This deed type suits transactions where some title protection is desired, but the parties agree on limited assurances.
 Common applications include commercial real estate deals or when properties are transferred with shorter ownership histories.
 In such cases, the buyer assumes some risk for past encumbrances while addressing potential issues from the grantor’s tenure.

 Conclusion